Each week I send out a free email newsletter, you can subscribe over to the right or at the end of the post.

 The portfolios I track span the spectrum of active vs. passive management, and they also seek to contain catalysts or other factors that preclude them from institutional impact.

 This week is portfolio review week for the newsletter.
 I will identify some key changes in the make-up and returns for each one and (start getting excited now) create a new one.
-You can find the portfolios here.

 Let’s start with: